Purushothh/ui_uX/README.md

 # UI-UX
-UI/UX Cw for fyp (food delivery app)
+UI/UX Cw for fyp (train trval app)

-Contain code for all 4 people's code for home delivery app for the CW..!
+Contain code for all 4 people's code for train travel app for the CW..!

+Discover!!!